 If you’re not proactive about treating the source of your symptoms, the infection can spread to kidneys.
 This is known as an upper tract UTI, and it might leave you feeling like you’ve caught the flu.
 Expect a fever, chills, nausea and vomiting.

-Why do I keep getting a recurring UTI?
+Why do I keep getting recurrent UTIs?

 Recurring infection across one’s lifetime is common.
-Back to back infections usually come from the same type of bacteria as your first, which forms a bacterial biofilm.
+Back-to-back infections usually come from the same type of bacteria as your first, which forms a bacterial biofilm.

-You might be more susceptible to UTIs if you’re a diabetic, have kidney stones, or use spermicides or a diaphragm.
+You may more susceptible to UTIs if you’re diabetic, have kidney stones, or use spermicides or a diaphragm.
 If you are concerned by the rate at which your UTIs reoccur, you may want to see your doctor to check for any abnormalities or obstructions in your urinary tract.
 Your doctor may say you can prevent them by taking a small portion of antibiotics each day for a prolonged period.

 However, keep in mind that repeated use of antibiotics can wreak havoc on your microbiome.
 In other words, antibiotics don’t know the difference between the healthy and the “bad” bacteria, and kill all the bacteria.
 When your microbiome is in a weakened state, you’re more susceptible to a recurring UTI, and other vulvaginal health issues like a yeast infection or bacterial vaginosis.

 How do I get rid of a UTI?
+Does cranberry juice actually work for UTIs?

 How can I prevent a UTI?